Som-Energia/somenergia-generationkwh/README.md

 - scriptlaucher: more scripts and options
 - `genkwh_plants`: safe unicode for pipes
 - Regression: Python 3 compatibility for the generationkwh module
+- New model generationkwh.emission to create new investment campaigns

 ### 2.5.4 2019-07-19